rleyvasal/Indiana_Covid-19/README.md

 # Indiana_Covid-19
 Code for extracting and restructuring Covid-19 data for the state of Indiana

-data_wrangling_for_run_results.py restructures the data in run_results.csv file

 *Instructions for data wrangling:*

-Place downloaded run_results.csv file in the same directory as the python file data_wrangling_for_run_results and run the python script
+Place run_results.csv file in the same directory as the python file data_wrangling_for_run_results and run the python script (data_wrangling_for_run_results.py restructures the data in run_results.csv file )

 *Instructions for downloaded new data:*